fortio/fortio/README.md

   -keepalive
         Keep connection alive (only for fast http 1.1) (default true) -key Path
-        Path to the key file used for GRPC server TLS -labels string
+        Path to the key file matching the -cert -labels string
         Additional config data/labels to add to the resulting JSON, defaults to target URL and hostname